eugenioestrada/JSONMorph/docs/getting-started.md

 - For auditing, persist the patch JSON together with metadata such as author and timestamp.
 - String edits are encoded with text diff (`td`) operations, so consumers should be prepared to process the `{ "s", "dl", "it" }` payload when inspecting patches manually.

+## Storage Savings

+Shipping patches instead of entire documents keeps payloads lean.
+An 800 word article stored as JSON with metadata typically weighs in around 8-10 KB, while edits such as a revised headline or a new tag serialize to patches that are only a few hundred bytes.
+In practice, teams see 5-15x less storage churn when they archive just the JSONMorph patches between revisions and retain the occasional full snapshot for recovery.

+In a newsroom pilot, a single 800 word feature produced 22 checkpoints during editing.
+Storing every checkpoint as a full JSON document would cost about 22 x 9 KB = 198 KB.
+Using JSONMorph, the workflow kept the first snapshot (9 KB) and persisted 21 patches that averaged 0.45 KB each, adding roughly 9.5 KB.
+The complete history therefore fit in about 18.5 KB instead of nearly 200 KB, while still allowing editors to replay or audit every intermediate change.

+Scaling that workflow to 500 articles published each day adds up fast.
+Over a year, sending full checkpoints would consume around 198 KB x 182500 = 36 GB of storage.
+Switching to JSONMorph snapshots plus patches drops the total to about 18.5 KB x 182500 = 3.4 GB.
+The newsroom avoided roughly 33 GB of annual storage churn while keeping the ability to regenerate any article version on demand.

 ## Example: News Article Workflow

 The following sample tracks a news article through multiple checkpoints.
 Each generated patch is saved so the newsroom can replay or diff every major edit in the writing process.